-- 5 Each Head of Expenditure is supported with a report by the controlling officer on the programmes on which it is proposed to spend resources and the results sought.
-The effectiveness or cost-effectiveness of the results is measured where possible in terms of unit cost or productivity indicators. - 6 The report also shows the percentage changes in the provision for each programme by comparing- - (a) the 2010-11 revised estimate against the 2010-11 original estimate; and - (b) the 2011-12 estimate against the 2010-11 original estimate and revised estimate.
+5 Each Head of Expenditure is supported with a report by the controlling officer on the programmes on which resources are proposed to be spent and the results sought.
+The effectiveness or cost-effectiveness of the results is measured where possible in terms of unit cost or productivity indicators.

+- 6 The report also shows the percentage changes in the provision for each programme by comparing- - (a) the 2022-23 revised estimate against the 2022-23 original estimate; and - (b) the 2023-24 estimate against the 2022-23 original estimate and revised estimate.